01 of 07

 Materials and Cutting Directions

 This blanket makes a quick gift or home accessory.
 It utilizes the warmth and comfort of fleece yet has the charm of a cotton quilt.
-The smaller version of the instructions below is adored by our cat for her favorite spot to lounge.
+Our cat adores the smaller version of the instructions below for her favorite spot to lounge.

 For a couch throw size: